Humidity For Monstera: 5 Ways To Increase The Moisture

 Do Monsteras Like Showers?

-The occasional shower helps counterbalance the low moisture, eliminates dust and debris from the leaves, allows the plant to “breathe,” and photosynthesize more efficiently.
+The occasional shower helps increase humidity and remove dust and debris from the leaves, promoting healthier growth and photosynthesis.

 Do Monsteras Do Well In Bathrooms?